Friends Again (band)

 Friends Again were a Scottish new wave band, formed in 1981 in Glasgow, Scotland.

-They were formed by members Chris Thomson (guitar, vocals) and Paul McGeechan (keyboards), together with Neil Cunningham (bass), James Grant (guitar, vocals) and Stuart Kerr (drums).
-The group were famous for their singles "State of Art", "Sunkissed" and "Honey at the Core".
+They were formed by members Chris Thomson (guitar, vocals) and Paul McGeechan (keyboards), together with Neil Cunningham (bass), Andrew McGurk (guitar) and Colin McGowan (drums).
+McGurk and McGowan left the band in 1982.
+Shortly after, James Grant (guitar, vocals) and Stuart Kerr (drums) joined the band to complete the line-up.
+The group were known for their singles "State of Art", "Sunkissed" and "Honey at the Core".
 They released a self-titled EP in 1984, which peaked at No. 59 on the UK Singles Chart.
 They then recorded their debut album, Trapped & Unwrapped (1984).

 After the demise of the band, Grant went on to form Love and Money in 1985 along with McGeechan and Kerr, while Thomson formed the Bathers.